-2.69 It is best practice to divide or 'shape' instructions for the delivery of a large amount of collateral into smaller deliveries or 'shapes', so as to limit the economic impact of settlement failures.
+2.69 It is best practice to divide or 'shape' instructions for the delivery of a large amount of collateral into smaller deliveries or 'shapes', so as to reduce limit the economic impact of settlement failures.
 Accordingly, it is recommended that parties in the European repo market should agree to shape transactions into multiple deliveries of 50 million in EUR, GBP and USD, and the nearest equivalent in other currencies or the amount mandated or generally accepted in other currencies.
 Note that shaping does not break up a transaction into smaller contracts.
 It is a purely operational process.
+A typical shape in the European market is currently about EUR 50 million or the equivalent in other currencies.
+However, while partial delivery is helpful in mitigating the economic impact of settlement problems, it does not change the legal obligation on the delivering party to deliver the full agreed amount of collateral.
+Shaping is therefore different from 'partialling', where the parties have agreed to accept partial deliveries in part fulfilment of their contracts.
 Note that shaping does not break up a transaction into smaller contracts.
 It is a purely operational process.